sehmaschine/django-filebrowser/CONTRIBUTING.rst

 2. Add Details
 --------------

-If you add a ticket, you need to tell us which version of the FileBrowser you're using.
+If you add a ticket, you need to tell us which **versions of the FileBrowser, Grappelli and Django** you're using.
 Otherwise we won't be able to review the ticket.

 3. Example